mellson/turbo-hanging-process-example/README.md

 8. Run Nextjs using `yarn turbo:dev` using the terminal inside VS Code.
 9. Quit VS Code.
 10. Check that Nextjs is still running at `http://localhost:3000`.

+ps.
+If you quit the process using CTRL+C in step 9, everything stops as it should.